 7. Topstich Makers

-What do you do when the pandemic decimates your brick-and-mortar sewing business?
-Well, if you’re Leigh Metcalf, you take it online!
+Leigh Metcalf took her bricks-and-mortar sewing business online!
 Topstich Studio was an amazing space in downtown Atlanta, but Leigh shifted to a Mighty Network and today over 500 people who LOVE sewing gather to share tips, take classes, and make friends.
 It’s a great example of a community website in action!

 8. Let’s Make Picture Books